AstringentBeet/Base-Apparel/README-template.md

 #### 05/12/2022; 1415
 I need to create a two functions – one for creating a smooth display transition for the icon-error, the other for a resize transition for border size and button's margin alteration.
 This project has taken a lot longer than I would have wanted it to go, but I guess it's a part of the learning process.
 I'm starting to appreciate the use of libraries and frameworks.

+#### 05/12/2022; 1833
+I'll go ahead and claim this project as completed, but only in terms of accomplishing all of the required tasks.
+I still intend to update this little page, but on my own terms.
+It was a tedious as it was educational and enjoyable, and I hope to have the next major update completed by next Thursday.

 ## Overview

 ### Project objectives